catawba-data-mining/CIS-3902-Data-Mining/README.md

 ### The End

-#### SPRING 2021 Class
+#### Other Resources

-TEXTBOOKS:  The texts for the class are provided by UC Berkeley:
+OPTIONAL TEXTBOOKS:  These reference texts for the class are provided by UC Berkeley:

 Data 8 Text:
 https://www.inferentialthinking.com/chapters/intro